Housing Tides Index™

 Gain a Competitive Advantage in Your Market!

-Discover the synergy of the Housing Tides Index and Housing Tides Permit Forecasts™.
-When you combine the insight from both, you gain a high-resolution, comprehensive view of the US housing market.
+Discover the synergy of the Housing Tides Index, Media Analysis, Housing Tides Permit Forecasts™.
+When you combine the insight from all three, you gain a high-resolution, comprehensive view of the US housing market.

 Using economic theory, we’ve identified 12 economic indicators that inform a holistic assessment of the health and resilience of local housing markets.
 For each of these indicators, the Tides team concluded what’s “healthy” by determining ranges that indicate sustainable construction volume, robust housing demand, or sensible lending characteristics.
 We then allocate Housing Tides Index points according to where each metro area lies with regard to each indicator’s “healthy” range.
 A perfectly healthy market would receive a score of 100.